China and France sign deals worth $15 billion during Macron's visit

 China and France hope to boost cooperation, particularly in the helicopter sector as well as on aircraft engines and pilot training, it said.

+Airbus, in a separate press release, said its Tianjin completion and delivery centre in northern China was expected to deliver the first A350 widebody jet by 2021.

-Reporting by Marine Pennetier; Additional reporting by Aizhu Chen in Singapore; Writing by Dominique Patton; Editing by Kim Coghill, Robert Birsel
+Reporting by Marine Pennetier; Additional reporting by Aizhu Chen in Singapore; Writing by Dominique Patton; Editing by Robert Birsel and Gareth Jones